zhangc1210/fastcgipp/README.md

 protocol, tabulates all your environment data, manages character encoding, and allows requests to effectively share CPU time.
 If you want any further information check the Doxygen documentation associated with the respective release, or build it yourself.
+Be sure to read through the examples.

 ## Releases ##